-enough kosher salt to lightly sprinkle over the eggplant slices
+- enough kosher salt to lightly sprinkle over eggplant slices

 PREPARING THE EGGPLANT:

-At this point place the salted and dried eggplant slices , in a single layer, into a clean glass container
+- Place the salted and dried eggplant slices , in a single layer, into a clean glass baking dish

 COOKING THE EGGPLANT:

-Coat a large non-stick skillet with grapeseed oil
+- Coat a large non-stick skillet with olive oil

-Turn the flame to medium and get the oil hot
+- Turn the flame to medium heat and get the oil hot, but not smoking

-Once the oil is hot add a layer of spiced eggplant slices.
+- Once the oil is hot add a layer of spiced eggplant slices.
 Do not crowd the pan.
 Cook the slices till they are golden brown on the first side.
-Flip and repeat until the slice are brown and crispy on both sides.
+Flip and repeat until the slices are brown and crispy on both sides.